Sung-Huan/ANNOgesic/docs/source/test_case.rst

     ...

-Now you already finished your first wonderful trip of annotation.
+Now you already finished your first wonderful trip of ANNOgesic.
 Hopefully, you enjoy it!!